 No reliance on the Internet

-Dependency on internet coverage is another difference between desktop and web apps that must be considered.
+Dependency on internet coverage is another difference between desktop and web applications that must be considered.
 With desktop apps, you don’t have to worry about a slow internet connection.
 Basically, you’ll be able to access your application as long as you can access your computer.
 Meanwhile, an internet connection is a must when you use web apps.

 Privacy